 Financial aid includes scholarships, grants, federal loans and alternative loans.
 Students are encouraged to register and meet all financial aid requirements at their earliest opportunity.
-Financial Aid must be accepted by close of business day on the financial clearance deadline.
+Financial Aid must be accepted by close of business day on the Payment Due Date.
 Please see the financial aid section of this catalog for more information.